 Every social page of your brand must have a button leading to your website or your website’s link.
 For instance, your Twitter bio must have your site’s link.
 If someone checks out your Twitter profile and is interested to know more, they can visit your website.
 Not having buttons or links on social pages can decrease traffic to your website by 10%.

 This not only helps your site pages rank better in search results but also gives a reason for your audience to visit your site frequently.

 While sharing content to different social platforms, customize it as per each platform by including visual elements and tweaking the post copy.
-You can add your site’s RSS feed URL in a scheduling tool so that your content gets shared to your social automatically.
+You can add your site’s RSS feed URL in a scheduling tool so that your content gets shared to your social media automatically.
 On the other hand, you can create posts and schedule them strategically.

 - Ask guest authors to share content

 Guest posts are usually a ‘give and take’ activity.
 They get to place their link on an authoritative and quality site like yours.
-In return, you can ask them to contribute their guest post on their social by including the link and mentioning your brand in their posts.
+In return, you can ask them to contribute their guest post on their social media by including the link and mentioning your brand in their posts.

 Consequently, you have the chance to get the author’s audience and fans to visit your website.

 Collaborate with a brand and promote their content (every once in a while) on your social media.
 In return, ask them to promote your content on their social media.
 Getting another relevant and authoritative brand to promote your content can help drive more traffic to your site.
 It helps you spread your brand awareness among their audience.